Akshatjaiswal5/HRManager/README.md

 to optimize read speeds.

 1. **Presentation layer**
-I made this layer again in two ways, First in the testing phase using CLI, and finally using a GUI using Java Swing.
+I made this layer again in two ways, First in the tesing phase using CLI, and finally using a GUI using Java Swing.
 It is based on Model-View-Controller paradigm where I have separated the model from the actual UI.
 I have also implemented a "Print to PDF" button using itextpdf library. which can generate a report in pdf form.
 ![screenshot 2](https://github.com/Akshatjaiswal5/HRManager/blob/main/Screenshot%202.png)